OR WAIT null SECS

 According to the World Health Organization (WHO), there is an estimated total population of 300 million people living in along this belt.
 You can find more information related to the meningococcal belt in Passport Health's "country of the month" blog.
 In honor of World Meningitis Day, the daily blog will focus on meningitis and how it can affect travelers.

 Meningitis is a serious disease that affects the brain and spinal cord.
 According to the Centers for Disease Control and Prevention (CDC), approximately 20 percent of those infected have long-term consequences and between 10 percent to 12 percent die from the disease each year.
-The
+The United States has nearly 3,000 cases of the disease every year.
+The disease is transferred through respiratory secretions and the spread of the disease is facilitated through prolonged contact.
+Be aware that meningitis can be contracted by people of all ages, not just college-bound students.

 For more information about meningitis, visit http://passporthealthusa.com/vaccines/home.Meningococcal.html